 - Sir Christopher Wren Building (1700) is the oldest academic building still in use in the U.S.

 - Historic Campus section is restored to 18th-century appearance

 - A suite of offices and meeting spaces in the Carnegie Endowment for International Peace Building, located steps from the Dupont Circle Metro station

-- Runs three academic programs for undergrads that enable 250+ W&M students a year to "Live, Study, and Work in Washington, DC"
+- Runs several academic programs for undergrads that enable 250+ W&M students a year to "Live, Study, and Work in Washington, DC"

 - Leased housing allows Program faculty to live in the heart of DC and students to live in luxury Arlington apartments